deorth-kku/updater-rpc/README.md

 * update this readme. tons of new feature is not documented
 * add sourceforge search path
 * fix amd driver decompress
+* don't restart service when service is not running
+* replace all os.system
+* clean install
 ### online config downloading (which require to store configs json elsewhere)
 * ~~metadata.json: contain version(date) of the project-config.json, use project-name as key?~~
 * ~~project-config.json: needs a config_json_ver (and check it before runs update)~~